Zucchini Bread Muffins (Moist, Easy, and Perfectly Spiced)

 3

-In a large mixing bowl, whisk together the flour, granulated sugar, brown sugar, baking soda, baking powder, salt, cinnamon, and nutmeg until evenly combined.
+In a separate medium bowl, whisk together the granulated sugar, brown sugar, eggs, vegetable oil, and vanilla extract until smooth and well blended.

 4